 Fuzzy skinned apricots are tricksy little blighters; some are small and firm, others are soft and squidgy with rough textures.
 If you find some perfectly formed with a rosy blush across their cheeks, slice them in half, scoop out the stone and poach in sugar syrup until just soft.
 Remove the fruit and reduce the apricot-steeped syrup until the flavour is swoon-worthy and sweet.
 Drizzle it over those apricots before demolishing with ice cream and toasted almonds.

 A pert, glossy cherry, picked from a paper bag and gently sucked, removing all the juicy flesh before spitting out the stone is a pleasure never to be under-estimated.
 Baked with almond frangipane, the jammy sweetness and Kirsch aroma of cherries is brought to the fore.
+Try my summer recipe of cherry clafoutis for an effortless fruity sweet treat.

 I think peaches are early this year as I have had the pleasure of cooking an entire tray of downy-skinned fruit, preparing each by slicing them in half and taking utmost pleasure in the juice running over my fingers, and snaffling the occasional over-ripe wedge.

 The ruby red fruit does not appear until late summer but now is the time for its less-ripe green siblings.
 Their tartness is deliciously complimented in pickles and chutneys or gently caramelised in pies or tart tatines.
+Once those sweet and fruity late summer bloomers appear, try Nigel Slater’s Tomatoes, Basil and Breadcrumbs which was a HUGE tomatoey success for me and my family.

 Root vegetables: Carrots, Kohlrabi, Turnips & Beetroot